acheddir/AspNet5-Ng2-Starter/README.md

 2. ``` gulp ng2 ``` (this task will copy angular dependencies from node_modules to wwwroot/lib)

-If using Visual Studio Code :
+If using Visual Studio Code, on a command line run :

 1. ``` dotnet restore ```
 3. ``` npm start ``` (to watch for typescript files changes)